Skip to content

 Connor Homes: The Dream Catalog

 Connor Homes, based in Vermont, was exactly what I’d been looking for.
 They specialized in reproduction historical homes—colonials, capes, farmhouses, even some Greek Revivals.
-Their catalog was gorgerous.
+Their catalog was gorgeous.
 Every page showed houses with proper proportions, real trim detail, and that ineffable “rightness” that old houses have.

 It wasn’t true modular—the house didn’t arrive in finished room-sized sections.
 Instead, it was a hybrid approach, somewhere between a Sears kit and traditional stick-built: